 - If the Accused student is not an enrolled student at the time of the alleged incident, s/he will be provided with all charges in written form and have the opportunity to respond.
 The Dean of Students may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Dean of Students.
 Such disposition shall be final and there shall be no subsequent proceedings.
 If the charges are not admitted and/or cannot be disposed of by mutual consent, the Dean of Students shall make a decision based upon any information gathered.
 In instances involving accused students who are not enrolled at the time of the alleged incident, the Dean of Students, in her/his sole discretion, may offer the option of a Community Standards Board Hearing to the Accused Student.

 - The following sanctions may be imposed upon any student found to have violated the Community Standards Code:

 a.
 Warning – A notice in writing to the student that the student is violating or has violated institutional regulations.

 b.
 Probation – A written reprimand for violation of specified regulations.
 Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to violate any institutional regulation(s) during the probationary period.

 c.
 Loss of Privileges – Denial of specified privileges for a designated period of time.

 d.
-Fines – Monetary fines may be imposed at the discretion of the DCS.
+Fines – Monetary fines may be imposed at the discretion of the Dean of Students.

 e.
 Restitution – Compensation for loss, damage, or injury.
 This may take the form of appropriate service and/or monetary or material replacement.